Amarnath510/webpack-bundler-tutorial/project-setup.md

 - Hence include this in the root JS file i,e, in `index.js`
   ```
   import './sass/main.scss'

+  ...

   console.log(123456)
   ```
 - **Testing**
     - `npm run dev` -- open http://localhost:8080/ and see how the styling has changed
-    - We can also include external stylinging like `bootstrap` (`npm i -D bootstrap`)
+    - **Bonus**: Include external stylinging like `bootstrap` (`npm i -D bootstrap`)
     - In `main.scss` import the bootstrap file
       ```
       @import '~bootstrap/scss/bootstrap'; // ~(tilde) = ./node_modules/
-      // We are just including the root bootstrap file which has imported all partials in our main styling file
+      // We are just including the root bootstrap file which has imported all bootstrap partials in our main styling file .. open the file to see the code
-      // trying using some class like 'container' of bootstrap and test it
+      // Try using some bootstrap class like 'container' (add it to body element) to test the changes
       ```

 ## Install [html-loader](https://webpack.js.org/loaders/html-loader/), [file-loader](https://webpack.js.org/loaders/file-loader/)
-- Until now we have bundled Javascript, Sass files, but what about images(svg, png, jpeg, jpg .. )?
+- Until now we have bundled Javascript & Sass files but what about images(svg, png, jpeg, jpg .. ) or any other files?
 How do we bundled these files?
 - `npm i -D html-loader file-loader` // read documentation for details and usage
 - [html-loader](https://webpack.js.org/loaders/html-loader/) is used to load images from `dist` which are included in the HTML using `img` tag
-- But first of all we have to load to assets(images) to `dist`.
-How do we do that? => Using [file-loader](https://webpack.js.org/loaders/file-loader/)
+- But first of all we have to load assets(images) to `dist`.
+How do we do that?
+Using [file-loader](https://webpack.js.org/loaders/file-loader/)
-- Let's configure these changes to our config file,
+- Let's configure these changes in our config file,
   ```
   -- we already defined rules for scss files, append the below rules to the rules array
   ...